danigb/nand-to-tetris/assembler/README.md

 “The C-instruction answers three questions: (a) what to compute, (b) where to store the computed value, and (c) what to do next? ”

+“The **jump** field of the C-instruction tells the computer what to do next.
+There are two possibilities: The computer should either fetch and execute the next instruction in the program, which is the default, or it should fetch and execute an instruction located elsewhere in the program.
+In the latter case, we assume that **the A register has been previously set to the address to which we have to jump**.”

 “The Hack ALU is designed to compute a fixed set of functions on the D, A, and M registers (where M stands for Memory[A])”